briansmith/ring/ssl/test/PORTING.md

 enough calls to reach the number, the shim should fail with exit code `88`.
 This signals to the runner that the test has completed.

-See `crypto/test/malloc.cc` for an example malloc implementation.
+Historically, BoringSSL did this by replacing the actual `malloc` symbol, but we have found hooking the library's `malloc` wrapper, under a test-only build configuration, to be more straightforward.
+See `crypto/mem.c` for an example which handles the environment variables in `OPENSSL_malloc`.

 Note these tests are slow and will hit Go's test timeout.
 Pass `-timeout 72h` to avoid crashing after 10 minutes.